coleifer/huey/examples/deploy/README.md

 Production deployment configurations for the huey consumer: systemd, supervisord, Docker and Docker Compose.

-These files are included verbatim in the documentation -- see the "Deploying to Production" document at https://huey.readthedocs.io/ for the full discussion of each, including Kubernetes and PaaS notes and a production checklist.
+These files are included verbatim in the documentation.
+See the "Deploying to Production" document at https://huey.readthedocs.io/ for the full discussion of each, including Kubernetes and PaaS notes and a production checklist.